-Girvan is a small fishing harbour that has the facilities to cope with a few visiting yachts or motorboats.
-It could be useful as a stopover, or if planning to have a sail around Ailsa Craig, 8 miles offshore.
-This spectacular island is the plug of an extinct volcano and now a bird sanctuary.
+Girvan is a small fishing harbour that has significantly upgraded its facilities to cater for the visiting yachtsman.
+It is a pleasant 15 miles from Ayr or 20miles from Stranraer & could be useful as a stopover, or if planning to have a sail around Ailsa Craig, 8 miles offshore.
+This spectacular island is the plug of an extinct volcano and now a bird sanctuary. (and, as everyone knows, is the source of granite for the original Curling Stones)

 Horticulturists on board will find that Girvan is very proud of it's floral displays, while the small town can provide all the day-to-day needs for the cruising crew.